Skip to content

 Custom metrics

 Track business events with counters and histograms.
-Label names must be declared upfront (Prometheus convention):
+Label names must be declared up front (Prometheus convention):

 from django_o11y.metrics import counter, histogram